Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 4th number = Number of bullets to give to assistant killers.
 			"Lady Killer Reward"			"1,1,1,1"

+			// Give laser sight as a reward to survivors.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
+			// --
+			// Separate values with commas (",").
+			// --
+			// Values limit: 4
+			// Character limit for each value: 1
+			// --
+			// Minimum value for each: 0 (OFF)
+			// Maximum value for each: 1 (ON)
+			// --
+			// 1st number = Give laser sight to killers.
+			// 2nd number = Give laser sight to assistants.
+			// 3rd number = Give laser sight to teammates.
+			// 4th number = Give laser sight to assistant killers.
+			"Laser Sight Reward"			"1,1,1,1"

 			// The amount of health to leech per hit as a reward to survivors.
 			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.